Certified Local Government (CLG) Grants

-Cities and county governments that have been individually "certified" by the National Park Service as CLGs (prior to the time of their grant application) are eligible to apply for CLG grants.
+Cities and county governments that have been individually "certified" by the National Park Service as CLGs and are in good standing with the CLG P are eligible to apply for CLG grants.
 County CLGs may apply to assist non-CLG cities within their jurisdiction.
 CLGs may also partner together to facilitate larger projects such as public workshops or hiring a consultant to perform services for multiple CLGs.
-The grants may also be sponsored by CLGs by delegating a third-party organization such as another unit of local government, a commercial firm, a non-profit entity, or educational institution to administer it.
-The contributed services of the third party to the CLG may be counted toward the matching share requirements of the grant.
+The grants may also be sponsored by CLGs by delegating a third-party organization such as another unit of local government, a commercial firm, a non-profit entity, or educational institution to administer the grant project.

 Applications are reviewed by an interdisciplinary panel of agency staff based on specific criteria outlined in the application manual and approved by the THC.

 CLG grants are provided by the Texas Historical Commission (THC), the state agency for historic preservation, annually to assist CLGs through grants from the Historic Preservation Fund of the National Park Service, U.S. Department of the Interior.
 At least ten percent of this annual allocation is set aside by THC for distribution solely to CLGs.

 The FY23 CLG grant application period has closed.
 The Grant Manual and Application is made available in August of each year.
 Signed and complete application packages, including all supporting materials, are due in November.
 For more information, email the state coordinator, Kelly Little, or call 512.463.7812.